Winter storms bring possible record-breaking Arctic cold, snow to Midwest and Northeast

 Record-breaking Arctic temperatures possible

+Grant Rampton, 25, also of Des Moines, braved a wind chill of minus 20 F to go sledding with friends at a golf course, fighting off the cold by wearing layers of clothing and insulated socks and keeping in constant movement.

+"It's a great state to be in," said Rampton, a lifelong Iowan.
+"There's not as much to do, in winter especially, but you can make your own fun, like out here, sledding with your friends."

-The air temperature in parts of the state could dip as low as minus 14 F on Monday, when Iowa's caucuses kick off the U.S. presidential primary season.
-And that was to say nothing of the wind: Forecasters said it would be Wednesday before below-zero windchills go away.
+The temperature in parts of Iowa could dip as low as minus 14 F on Monday, when the state's caucuses kick off the presidential primary season.
+And forecasters said it would be Wednesday before below-zero windchills go away.

 Travel limited for many